Faculty Grievance Policy - Faculty Handbook

 A. INITIATION OF GRIEVANCE PROCEEDINGS

-A faculty /academic staff member who feels aggrieved may discuss his/her complaint in a confidential conference with the Faculty Grievance Official ("FGO").
+A faculty /academic staff member who feels aggrieved may discuss his/her complaint in a confidential conference with the FGO.
 The FGO shall inform the faculty /academic staff member if the potential grievance falls under the jurisdiction of another University policy rather than this Policy.

 B. FILING A GRIEVANCE